 It was good, but it wasn’t easy.

 Then the Doubleclicks came on and everything changed.
 First, they opened with a firm favourite: ‘Cats at Parties‘, a song about social anxiety.
-I knew all the words and so did my partner and one of my sisters — we sang along with the whole thing, not just the chorus.
+I knew all the words and so did my partner and one of my siblings — we sang along with the whole thing, not just the chorus.
 I could sing along with every song they did and it was a complete joy.
 But it was more than just getting to experience their music live — Laser and Aubrey are entertainers.
 Everything they did was so polished.
 So smooth and funny and charismatic.

 They have this energy that is a delight to watch — they’re silly and extremely polite to each other and just full of encouragement.
 It was very much a comedy act, watching them riff while Aubrey sorted the audio, or watching Laser introducing Aubrey’s dancing.
 Comedy, but refreshing and kind, with no bitterness or mean-spiritedness.
 Even when they sing about people putting them down or the hurts they have suffered — such as in Sensitive Badass, a song that never fails to get an emotional response from me — their music is uplifting, and live it was even more so.
 I will forever be grateful that I got to watch Laser sing about their gender euphoria in ‘I’m Winning‘ while Aubrey supported them with ribbon-dancing.